kayazas123/camunda-bpm-dev-docs/releases/Performing-a-Minor-Release.md

 ## Release Jira

-Talk to EM or TL.
+Talk to EM or DE.

 ## Forward Security Reports

-Determine all security reports for which fixes have are released and forward them to 1) TL 2) EM.
+Determine all security reports for which fixes have are released and forward them to 1) EM 2) DE.
 They will then take care of publishing security notices.
 Find all such issues with the following JIRA query:

 ```
 project = CAM AND fixVersion = <released version> AND type = "Security Report"